epapiez/ThinkCPPRunestone/_sources/Chapter11/print.rst

 the function works.
 If you omit the definition, or provide a definition that has an interface different from what you promised, the compiler will complain.

+.. fillintheblank:: question11_2_1

+    What keyword do we use to refer to the current object?

+    - :([Tt]his|THIS): Correct!
+But be careful: this is actually a pointer to the current object!
+      :.*: Incorrect!

+.. mchoice:: question11_2_2
+   :multiple_answers:
+   :answer_a: change the name of the function to Dog::bark
+   :answer_b: remove the Dog parameter
+   :answer_c: operate on the current Dog object by using *this
+   :answer_d: declare the function inside of the Dog structure definition
+   :correct: a,b,c,d
+   :feedback_a: Correct!
+Dog::bark indicates that there is a function called bark that can be invoked on a Dog structure.
+   :feedback_b: Correct!
+We no longer need to pass a Dog as an argument, since we are going to be invoking the function on a Dog object.
+   :feedback_c: Correct!
+To get the current object, we need to dereference the this pointer using *.
+   :feedback_d: Correct!
+Member functions are declared inside of structure definitions.

+   We have a free-standing function called **dog_bark** which takes a **Dog** object as a parameter.
+What step(s) do we need to take to convert ``dog_bark(const Dog& dog)`` to a member function of the ``Dog`` class?